PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/migration-guide.md

 - All components that need access to authentication state or hooks/components exposed by `@azure/msal-react` must have an `MsalProvider` higher up in the component tree, therefore it is recommended that `MsalProvider` be rendered as close to the root as possible.
 - Your app should not render more than 1 `MsalProvider` component on any given page.
-- We do not recommend initializing `PublicClientApplication` inside a component due to the possiblity of re-renders
+- We don't recommend initializing `PublicClientApplication` inside a component due to the possiblity of re-renders

 ### Protecting your components